 St Catherine’s is proud to announce our involvement in the Association of Independent Schools (AIS) Waratah Project.
 St Catherine’s is one of 60 schools participating in NSW and the ACT.
 The project provides schools with the opportunity to improve outcomes for Aboriginal and Torres Strait Islander Students developed with academic project partner Jumbunna Institute for Indigenous Education and Research at the University of Technology.
 Since our involvement in this wonderful project, we have measures in place to accurately measure and track the performance of our Indigenous students through psychometric and academic testing.
 This data will be used to help our staff support the individual learning needs of our students.
 St Catherine’s is working towards improving literacy and numeracy outcomes for Indigenous students and engaging staff with Aboriginal and Torres Strait Islander culture.

-As we head towards 2019, we will continue to reflect and adjust the program to try to achieve the best outcomes for students and their families.
+As we move into a new decade, we will continue to reflect on and adjust the program to try to achieve the best outcomes for students and their families.
 We aim to see the program continue to grow in strength and we are committed to fostering our strong relationship with the Nowra and Wreck Bay area, the local community and other independent schools.
 We have started to develop a network group amongst all the girls’ schools in the Eastern Suburbs and hope the gatherings, which may include cultural activities, will become a regular event each term.
 So many of the students feel the stress of distance from their families and many lack an understanding of their own culture.
 These meeting we hope will be a way for students to build relationships and strengthen cultural knowledge.
-Our Indigenous students in 2018 are a diverse and dynamic group of young women who are an asset to the school community.
+Our Indigenous students are a diverse and dynamic group who are an asset to the school community.